 How to give CBD to animals:

 Will CBD oil hurt dogs?
 Will CBD oil ease my dogs pain?

-The AMVA warns that veterinarians do not know all the possible interactions with pets and CBD products.
+The AMVA warns that veterinarians do not know all the possible interactions between pets and CBD products.
 There is currently no standing FDA process for certifying pet supplements that include CBD.
-With a lack of clinical trials, Veterinarians can only use anecdotal evidence of the effectiveness for CBD as a treatment for various ailments, though the anecdotal evidence and been both overwhelmingly positive and abundant.
+With a lack of clinical trials, Veterinarians can only use anecdotal evidence of the effectiveness of CBD as a treatment for various ailments, though the anecdotal evidence and been both overwhelmingly positive and abundant.

 What’s the best way to give my pet CBD?

 In a study where 30 healthy dogs were given CBD by 3 different delivery methods (oil, capsule, and cream) by the Department of Clinical Sciences at Colorado State University, researchers found that oral CBD-infused oils were absorbed into the dog’s system the best.
 Oil can be dropped into their mouth, or dropped onto treats/food.
 CBD-infused treats were not tested in this trial, though they are popular on the market, and maybe just as viable.

 How much CBD should I give my pet?